-Members are fundamental to the work we do as a Society and play an integral part of our 2018-2022 strategy.
-Working together enables us to influence, create a framework for our Divisions and communities whilst supporting outreach activities.
+Members are fundamental to the work we do as a Society and play an integral part of our 2022-2027 strategy.
+Working together enables us to influence, create a framework for our Divisions and communities while supporting outreach activities.

 Volunteering offers a variety of opportunities.
 For some it offers the chance to develop new skills or build on existing experience and knowledge.
 For others it is a way to "give something back" and make a difference in the world of microbiology.